evansims/evansims/README.md

 ⭐ If you find my contributions useful, please consider making a donation to [Out in Tech](https://outintech.com/).

-🤝 If you'd like to connect, can find my social links [on my personal site](https://evansims.com/).
+🤝 If you'd like to connect, you can find my social links [on my personal site](https://evansims.com/).